 Q: So I’m assuming you went through all this and won offer(s) after a few months.

 A: Yeah, it was a fairly quick process because it was so informal.

 Essentially, they just viewed me as a full-time intern joining the team at first and the “barriers to entry” were lower since it wasn’t a locked-in, long-term commitment on their part.

 Q: Right, even interns in the US sometimes get that treatment at very small firms here.

 So how is the equity research job itself different in Mexico?

 A: It’s not as different as you’d expect.

-I’ve seen some of your accounts of ER in other markets like the Middle East and what a strange culture it can be there – but at a bulge bracket bank here, it’s still fairly close to what your original article on equity research jobs described.
+I’ve seen some of your accounts of ER in other markets, like the Middle East, and what a strange culture it can be there – but at a bulge bracket bank here, it’s still fairly close to what your original article on equity research careers described.

 Most of our clients are institutional investors in NY or London with an emerging markets focus or an emerging markets team.